--Mildly injured hepatocytus appear swollen with granular cytoplasm which end to condense around the nucleus (ballooning degeneration)
+-Mildly injured hepatocytes appear swollen with granular cytoplasm which ends to condense around the nucleus (ballooning degeneration)

-– The nucleus become small & pyknotic & is eventually extruded from the cell, leaving behind necrotic mass called ‘councilman body’ by the process of apoptosis.
+– The nucleus becomes small & pyknotic & is eventually extruded from the cell, leaving behind necrotic mass called ‘councilman body’ by the process of apoptosis.

 – Another type the hepatocellular necrosis is dropout necrosis in which isolated or small clusters of hepatocytes undergo lysis.

-2) Inflammatory infiltrate – Infiltration by mononuclear inflammatory cells, usually in portal tract.
+2) Inflammatory infiltrates – Infiltration by mononuclear inflammatory cells, usually in the portal tract.